gillcaleb/resume_blog/_posts/hose-ai.md

 Yes the image is upside down (because of the way the Pi Camera hangs in my setup) but an upside down Caleb will actuate a motorized ball valve just as well as a right side up one.

 I do want to take a second to marvel that the model could reliably detect my presence with such a small sample size (~50 images).
 Now there is a relatively major caveat in that this model is hyperspecific: the frame of the camera doesn't move, I'm wearing the exact same clothes. and there's limited change in the background scenery.
-If any of those things were to change I would expect marked degradation in the model's performance.
+If any of those things were to substantively change I would expect marked degradation in the model's performance.
 Still super cool though.

 Every time I showed this off too, I'd lamely feign that the software had come up with that label on it's own.